 Blue-green algae was less in the Feng-Shan reservoir after Continuous laminar flow inversion/ oxygenation.
 This solved the Water Supply Company's taste and odor problem.
 Passing the water through bacterial culture media with the help of the inversion system reduced incoming ammonia 2.9 mg/l.
 Non-turbulent inversion of the reservoir once every two or three hours increased bottom oxygen from 0.0 mg/l to 3.6 mg/l.

-The process of continuous laminar flow inversion/oxygenation is a useful tool for blue-green algae infested reservoirs and lakes.
+The process of continuous laminar flow inversion/oxygenation is a useful tool for blue-green algae control in infested reservoirs and lakes.
 It removes bad taste and odor from the finished drinking water.
 In combination with bacterial culture media, ammonia can be effectively reduced.
 This process reduces the chemicals needed in the water treatment plant to produce finished drinking water.
 The inversion and oxygenation do not affect blue-green algae in any way, it simply removes the nutrients that blue-greens feed on, and moves the algae to the bottom of the reservoir where it cannot receive sunlight.
 To cover the increased ammonia level, we have added 176 diffusers.